MichaelKarnes/Uspace/readme.txt

 not sure on how to change the background from the settings UI/js files it should be possible though.

 **NOTE** I recommend all of us using the github desktop app so that we can make local repositories within the gadget folder.
 Will make synchronization easier.
+We also need to rename the repository to Uspace.gadget since this is the filename that windows gadget recognizes.